Optimal parallelisation strategies for flat histogram Monte Carlo sampling: Methods

 \subsubsection{Dynamic Load Balancing}

-As mentioned above, in Sec.~ \ref{subs:non-uniform}, perfectly optimal load balancing is anticipated to be impossible in general for arbitrary model systems.
-However, one can begin to approach optimal load balancing by iteratively adjusting the size of energy sub-domains after each complete WL iteration based on the time taken to converge the histogram in sub-domains in the previous iteration.
-A conceptual illustration of how such an iterative scheme might function is given in Figure \ref{fig:schemes}, panel (d).
+As mentioned above, in Sec.~\ref{subs:non-uniform}, perfectly optimal load balancing is anticipated to be impossible in general for arbitrary model systems.
+However, one can begin to approach optimal load balancing by iteratively adjusting the size of energy sub-domains after each complete WL iteration based on the time taken to converge the individual sub-domain visit histograms.
+A conceptual illustration of how such an iterative scheme might function is given in Figure~\ref{fig:schemes}, panel (d).

-In this work, we propose a dynamic load balancing scheme which adjusts the sizing of energy sub-domains based on the run-time(s) of the walker(s) operating in that sub-domain in the previous WL iteration.
+In this work, we propose a dynamic load balancing scheme which adjusts the sizing of energy sub-domains based on the run-time(s) of the walker(s) operating in that sub-domain at the end of the current WL iteration.
 This dynamic adjustment occurs after each WL iteration, and is carried out using the same algorithm as was proposed in the pre-sampling step for non-uniform energy domain decomposition, Sec.~\ref{subs:non-uniform}.
-The number of energy bins, $d_i$, assumed to be the optimal number to be included in energy sub-domain $i$ is for a given iteration, $k$, is computed simply based on the relative time(s) taken to converge each sub-domain in that iteration according to
+The number of energy bins, $d_i$, assumed to be the optimal number to be included in energy sub-domain, $i$, for a given iteration, $k$, is computed simply based on the relative MC steps taken to converge each sub-domain in that iteration according to

-where $i$ is the index of the energy sub-domain, $t_i$ is the time taken for energy sub-domain $i$ to be sampled in iteration $k$, and $B$ is the total number of energy bins across the entire energy domain.
+where $i$ is the index of the energy sub-domain, $t_{i,k}$ is the number of MC steps taken per bin for energy sub-domain $i$ to reach the flatness criterion in iteration $k$, and $N$ is the total number of energy bins across the entire energy domain.

 Our proposed extension of this scheme also updates the sub-domain size at each subsequent WL iteration according to